-In major break from tradition, Warner Bros moves ‘Dune,’ ‘Matrix’ and all its 2021 movies to HBO Max
+In major break from tradition, Warner Bros. moves ‘Dune,’ ‘Matrix’ and all its 2021 movies to HBO Max

-The shift stretches well beyond the next few uncertain lockdown months to include films scheduled for the second half of 2021.
-It suggests that with the move Warner and corporate parent AT&T were hoping to boost HBO Max at the expense of theaters, not simply reacting to the pandemic.
+The shift stretches well beyond the next few uncertain shutdown months to include films scheduled for the second half of 2021.
+It suggests that with the move, Warner and corporate parent AT&T were hoping to boost HBO Max at the expense of theaters, not simply reacting to the pandemic.

-Some studios have put movies on digital platforms as one-offs during coronavirus lockdowns.
-Disney is about to debut Pixar’s “Soul” on Disney Plus while WB itself has “Wonder Woman 1984” coming to HBO Max the same time as theaters in three weeks.
+Some studios have put movies on digital platforms as one-offs during coronavirus shutdowns.
+Disney is about to debut Pixar’s “Soul” on Disney Plus, while WB has “Wonder Woman 1984” coming to HBO Max at the same time as theaters in three weeks.

 The announcement also one-ups deals Universal Pictures made with top chains AMC and Cinemark, which allow for the biggest films to at least play exclusively in theaters for three weekends before moving to streaming.